 Rachael plays a pivotal role in Australia’s cultural landscape as: Co-Artistic Director, director and concertmaster of the Australian Romantic & Classical Orchestra, which she co-founded in 2013; co-founder and member of Ironwood; guest concertmaster with the Australian Brandenburg Orchestra, Pinchgut Opera, Opera Australia and Victorian Opera; and guest director with Adelaide Baroque and NZBarok.
 Rachael is invited to guest direct modern orchestras from the violin, including the Canberra and Tasmanian Symphony Orchestras, Melbourne Chamber Orchestra and features on over 50 album recordings and broadcasts for radio and television.

 Rachael is much in demand as a chamber musician and soloist, regularly collaborating with contemporary Australian composers and with nationally and internationally acclaimed artists.
-As a highly regarded educator and mentor, she has a strong desire to foster and support Australia’s national and international recognition as a cultural nation and is therefore invited to teach and lecture at the Melbourne and Sydney Conservatoriums of Music, the Sir Zelman Cowen School of Music, Monash University and for over 20 years at the Royal Conservatoire, The Hague, The Netherlands.
+As a highly regarded educator and mentor, she has a strong desire to foster and support Australia’s national and international recognition as a cultural nation and is therefore invited to teach and lecture at the Melbourne and Sydney Conservatoriums of Music, the Sir Zelman Cowen School of Music, Monash University and guest-teach and direct at the Royal Conservatoire, The Hague (Netherlands) and the Early Music Department of the Royal Conservatory of Brussels (Belgium).
 Rachael has been awarded an Ian Potter Cultural Trust grant and is listed in the Who’s Who of Australian Women.

 RWilson2015_photoPiaJohnsonHighRes_7599+copy.jpg